 After age 72, the IRS requires that you start taking money out of some types of retirement funds, which will affect your taxes and investments.
 Focus on preserving your nest egg to handle any medical conditions.

-- Mandatory withdrawals: At 72 years old, the IRS may require you to make minimum withdrawals from your traditional IRA or 401(k).
+- Mandatory withdrawals: At 73 years old (beginning in 2023 and after), the IRS may require you to make minimum withdrawals from your traditional IRA or 401(k).
 This can affect your investments and tax status.
 This age limit is subject to change.

 - Close the "Bank of Mom and Dad": If your children aren't financially independent by now, create a path with them.